Critical Fire Weather in the Northwest; Heavy Rain in the Midwest - NewsBreak

 Special Weather Statement issued for Sandia, Manzano Mountains Including Edgewood by NWS

-Effective: 2022-08-30 12:10:00 MDT Expires: 2022-08-30 12:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
-Target Area: Sandia, Manzano Mountains Including Edgewood; Santa Fe Metro Area A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF SOUTHEASTERN SANDOVAL, SOUTHWESTERN SANTA FE AND BERNALILLO COUNTIES THROUGH 1245 PM MDT At 1208 PM MDT, Doppler radar was tracking a strong thunderstorm near San Pedro Creek Estates, or 15 miles southeast of Bernalillo, moving west at 15 mph.
-HAZARD...Winds in excess of 40 mph and pea size hail.
+Effective: 2022-08-30 14:23:00 MDT Expires: 2022-08-30 15:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Sandia, Manzano Mountains Including Edgewood A STRONG THUNDERSTORM WILL IMPACT PORTIONS OF BERNALILLO COUNTY THROUGH 345 PM MDT At 315 PM MDT, Doppler radar was tracking a strong thunderstorm over Sandia Park, or 14 miles southeast of Bernalillo, moving west at 10 mph.
+HAZARD...Wind gusts up to 50 mph and penny size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Sandia Park, Cedar Crest, Cedar Grove, Golden, Canoncito in Bernalillo County and San Antonito.
-MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPH
+Locations impacted include Sandia Park, Canoncito in Bernalillo County, San Antonito and Cedar Crest.
+MAX HAIL SIZE...0.75 IN MAX WIND GUST...50 MPH

 weather.gov